skeoop/skeoop.github.io/Learning.md

  * Smart Calculator (medium)
  * Linear Equation Solver (medium)
  * Readability (hard)
-    * Blockchain (nightmare)
+ * Blockchain (very hard)
-    * Contacts (nightmare)
+ * Contacts (hard)

 ### Books

-[Think Java][] free online and downloadable book.
-Covers basic Java syntax, not much OO or advanced features.
-Many code examples.
+**Required:**
 *Big Java* by Cay Horstmann.
-An easy to read book by professor who has written many Java books, including *Core Java*.
-Sixth edition includes Java 8 streams, lambdas, and other features, but Fifth edition is good, too.
+Easy to read book by professor who has written many Java books, including *Core Java*.
+Sixth edition includes Java 8 streams, lambdas, and other features, but Fifth edition is OK for this course.

+**Recommended:**
 *Object-oriented Design and Patterns*, 2E by Cay Horstmann.
 [Chapter 1](docs/OODP-Chapter1.pdf) is a *Crash Course in Java*.
 If you learn to code quickly, this is great.

+[Think Java][] free online and downloadable book.
+Covers basic Java syntax, not much OO or advanced features.
+Many code examples.

 *Core Java for the Impatient* by Cay Horstmann.
 More concise book on Java for people who know basic programming.
 Covers only the Java language, not O-O or programming concepts.
 Useful as reference.